panoply/vscode-liquid/readme.md

   - [Support](#support)
 - [Changelog](#changelog)

-# Quickstart
+# Installing

-After installing this extension run the `Liquid: Generate .liquidrc File` command to create a `.liquidrc` configuration file in your projects root directory.
-This file will be used to configure the formatting style and control various other capabilities provided by the extension.
-Refer to the [Formatting](#formatting) and [Rules](#rules) section for additional information and customization options.
+After installing run the `Liquid: Enable Extension` command to activate the extension.
+You can _optionally_ generate a `.liquidrc` file which can used for defining beautification rules by running on of the `Liquid: Generate .liquidrc` commands.

 ### Updating to v3.0.0

 Users who were upgraded to version **3.0.0** will need to align their configurations.
-The options defined in **v2.3.0** `.liquidrc` rule files are no longer supported of valid.
-The validations will inform about the changes but take a look at the release notes for a complete overview of all changes.
+The options defined in **v2.3.0** `.liquidrc` files are no longer supported or valid.
+The validations will inform about the changes but take a look at the release notes for a complete overview.

 - [Release Notes](/release-notes.md)
 - [Changelog](/changelog.md)

 ### Continue using v2.3.0 (not recommended)

 If you do not wish to upgrade then you can continue using the old version.
 Search for the extension "liquid" in vscode (`cmd + shift + x`) and press gear icon in the bottom right corner.
-Select "Install Another Version" then select **2.3.0**.
+Select "Install Another Version" and then select **2.3.0**.

 - [v2.3.0 Readme](https://github.com/panoply/vscode-liquid/tree/v2.3.0)